missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > ##### Hint
 > Great news, you have the ability to find a module's index.
 We need the navigation module's index, and then we want to load that module in, by index.

+#### Challenge #7
+You look over at LARRY, expecting him to quack out his next prompt, but it seems LARRY is now the one malfunctioning!
+You open up the manual, and find the section on LARRY.
+Apparently, loading modules can *sometimes* cause LARRY to get stuck in an infinite loop.

+You can fix him, you'll just need to write some code!
+Write and call a function called `resetLARRY()` which will prompt LARRY to quack ten times so he breaks out of his loop.

+There is a function called `LARRY.quack()` that you can use in your code.

+> ##### Hint
+> Okay, the hint here is that we have given you the method you need to run.
+You need to make a loop.
+This loop needs to run ten times, calling the `LARRY.quack()` method we've given you.
+Here is the material on loops again on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-construct-for-loops-in-javascript).